 - Astronomical visualization.

-- Interaction with objects (using VR gloves, in particular, haptic feedback gloves), viewing and scaling from different angles.
+- Interaction with objects (using gloves), viewing and scaling from different angles.

 - Dynamic visualization and validation.

-- Manipulating and virtual reality touch of objects and experience whatever people studying firsthand.
+- Manipulating and touching virtual objects and experience whatever people studying firsthand.

 - Exposure therapy (treatment for patients with phobias like fear of flying and claustrophobia).

-- Treatment for post-traumatic stress disorder (virtual reality PTSD) (learning how to deal with instances that might otherwise be triggers to behavior that could be destructive to themselves and others).
+- Treatment for post-traumatic stress disorder (PTSD) (learning how to deal with instances that might otherwise be triggers to behavior that could be destructive to themselves and others).